MVladislav/docs/_tabs/about.md

 /_/  /_/  |___/_/\__,_/\__,_/_/____/_/\__,_/ |___/
 **************** 4D 56 6C 61 64 69 73 6C 61 76 *****************
 ****************************************************************
-* Copyright of MVladislav aka Wh1teP0ny, 2023                  *
+* Copyright of MVladislav aka Wh1teP0ny, 2025                  *
 * https://mvladislav.online                                    *
 * https://github.com/MVladislav                                *
 ****************************************************************
-* nice to see you here                                         *
+* nice to see you here ⌨ 🖱                                     *
 ****************************************************************
 ```

-## With **❤️** to **☕** • IT👽Securiant • Pen😈Tester • Developer • ... • with **❤️** to Technology
+## **☕** • IT👽Securiant • Pen😈Tester • Developer • Tech **❤️** Enthusiast • **☕**

-- 🔭 I’m currently working on some smaller project to self learn
+- 🔭 Currently diving into smaller projects for self-growth and new skills
-- 🌱 I’m currently learning eeeverything 🤪
+- 🌱 Always learning… everything! 🤪
-- 🧑‍🎓 2022 Goals • Learn more and deeper in Prevention Methods
+- 🧑‍🎓 General Goals • Deepen skills in prevention techniques and beyond
-- ⚡ Fun fact: iwashere
+- ⚡ Fun fact: _iwashere_
+- 🐞 Embrace the dark, bugs love light

 ┌──┤ **Where you can find more about me** ├─────────•••